 We ensure we work with our parents of the children in our Language Base to prepare the children for their secondary school move.
 We provide the children with booklets about their school and what to expect and invite teachers in from their new schools.
 We also help to arrange a number of days to visit their new school to help it become more familiar.
-Some of our year 6 children are also taking part in travel training programme to help them become more independent and ready for going to Secondary School.
+Some of our year 6 children are also taking part in a travel training programme to help them become more independent and ready for going to Secondary School.
 We also ensure that transition between year groups is planned for and children are given a photo booklet of the teaching staff and the space they will be in and they also have a page that shows them what stays the same and what changes when they move to the new year group.
-We plan for times for their new teacher to visit them in their current classroom as well as time for them to visit the new classroom.
-We also have Pupil Passports which outline the child's likes and dislikes, ways they can be supported as well as triggers which are shared with all teaching staff.
+We plan times for their new teacher to visit them in their current classroom as well as time for them to visit the new classroom they will be in and then they also have an opportunity to bring their parents in to see their new classroom.